 What does my ballplayer need to bring to camp?

 A Braves Baseball Camps jersey and hat will be provided to each player on the first day of camp.
 Players should arrive wearing athletic shorts or pants and bring, glove, hat, and helmet

 Everything brought to camp should be labeled with your ballplayer's first initial and last name.
 Your ballplayer should bring:

 - Baseball glove

 What is the age range for ballplayers?

-All children between rising kindergarten and rising eighth grades are welcome at Braves Camps.
+All children between 6 and 12 years old are welcome at Braves Camps.

 Do ballplayers need prior baseball experience?